Nice3point/Revit.Build.Tasks/Readme.md

 #### Local deployment

-To copy Revit add-in files to the `%AppData%\Autodesk\Revit\Addins` folder after building a project, you can enable the `DeployRevitAddin` property.
+To copy Revit add-in files to the default `%AppData%\Autodesk\Revit\Addins` folder after building a project, you can enable the `DeployRevitAddin` property.

 Copying files helps attach the debugger to the add-in when Revit starts.
 This makes it easier to test the application or can be used for local development.